 The Travel Smart web app retains advisories for up to five countries directly to your phone and provides a checklist with links.
 It also has a very useful Assistance tab with contact information for the Canadian embassies, consulates and high commissions around the world including 24/7 emergency contacts.
 Remember to stay connected while traveling.

 It has been brought to our attention that for-profit “voluntourism” companies have been actively recruiting students.
-While students are free to take such tours at their own expense, this is not something that the Internship Offices Network can even implicitly endorse by providing these firms a platform for selling their tours.
-For this reason, the Internship Offices Network prepares students as much as possible to go with the proper mindset and help ensure that the organizations they work with are both appropriate and willing recipients of our tremendously motivated students.
+While students are free to take such tours at their own expense, this is not something that the Arts Internship Office can endorse by providing these firms a platform for selling their tours.
+For this reason, the McGill Internship Offices Network prepares students as much as possible to go with the proper mindset and help ensure that the organizations they work with are both appropriate and willing recipients of our tremendously motivated students.
 Aside from the fact that such tours fall outside of our efforts to ensure a good learning experience for students, the fact that they often generate significant profits by charging our students steep charges is antithetical to the university’s teaching mission and runs the risk of generating a backlash in host countries that will only make it more difficult for us to find quality internships for our students.